pololu/rpicsim/docs/Variables.md

 Variables
 ====

-RPicSim uses the {RPicSim::Variable} class to let you access simulated program variables stored in RAM or program memory, as well as Special Function Registers, which can be useful for {file:UnitTesting.md unit testing}.
+RPicSim uses the {RPicSim::Variable} class to let you access simulated program variables stored in RAM, program memory, or EEPROM, as well as Special Function Registers, which can be useful for {file:UnitTesting.md unit testing}.

 To access a variable, RPicSim needs to know the name it will be called in your Ruby code, what type of memory it is stored in, what data type it is (e.g. 16-bit unsigned integer), and its address in memory.
 This information is deduced in different ways for the different types of variables described below.

-User-defined
+User-defined variables
 ----
 For variables defined in your firmware, RPicSim can usually deduce the address by looking at the symbol table in your COF file, so you will not need to type the address.
 However, RPicSim cannot deduce the data type of a variable, so any variables used need to be explicitly defined in the {file:DefiningSimulationClass.md simulation class} using {RPicSim::Sim::ClassDefinitionMethods#def_var def_var}.